 TWT acknowledgement procedure

-(#3351)
+STAs need to be able to predict the duration of response transmissions for Duration field calculations and in addition, TWT requesting STAs might need TWT start times delivered in response frames.
+This subclause contains rules for TWT acknowledgements that allow both objectives to be satisfied at once. (#3351)

-A TWT peer STA shall transmit a STACK frame in response to a frame received from a TWT STA which has the value NORMAL_RESPONSE in the RXVECTOR parameter RESPONSE_INDICATION and that is not an A-MPDU or (#3794) a VHT single MPDU.
-A TWT peer STA shall transmit a TACK frame in response to a frame received from a TWT STA which has the value NORMAL_RESPONSE in the RXVECTOR parameter RESPONSE_INDICATION and that is a VHT single MPDU unless the VHT single MPDU contains a BAR frame, in which case, the response frame is a BAT frame.
-A TWT peer STA shall transmit a BAT frame in response to a frame received from a TWT STA which has the value NORMAL_RESPONSE in the RXVECTOR parameter RESPONSE_INDICATION and that is an A-MPDU.
+A TWT responding STA shall transmit a STACK frame in response to a frame received from a TWT requesting STA which has the value NORMAL_RESPONSE in the RXVECTOR parameter RESPONSE_INDICATION and that is not an A-MPDU and not (#3794) a VHT single MPDU.
+A TWT responding STA shall transmit a TACK frame in response to a frame received from a TWT requesting STA which has the value NORMAL_RESPONSE in the RXVECTOR parameter RESPONSE_INDICATION and that is a VHT single MPDU unless the VHT single MPDU contains a BAR frame, in which case, the response frame is a BAT frame.
+A TWT responding STA shall transmit a BAT frame in response to a frame received from a TWT requesting STA which has the value NORMAL_RESPONSE in the RXVECTOR parameter RESPONSE_INDICATION and that is an A-MPDU.

-(#3351)
+A STA with dot11TWTOptionActivated equal to true and that operates in the role of TWT requesting STA shall set the TWT requester Support subfield to 1 in all S1G Capabilities elements that it transmits.
+A STA with dot11TWTOptionActivated equal to true and that operates in the role of TWT responding STA shall set the TWT responder Support subfield to 1 in all S1G Capabilities elements that it transmits. (#3351)

-A TWT STA (#3351) shall transmit a STACK frame in response to a frame received from a TWT peer STA which has the value NORMAL_RESPONSE in the RXVECTOR parameter RESPONSE_INDICATION and that is not an A-MPDU or (#3796) a VHT single MPDU.
-A TWT STA(#3351) shall transmit a TACK frame in response to a frame received from a TWT peer STA which has the value NORMAL_RESPONSE in the RXVECTOR parameter RESPONSE_INDICATION and that is a VHT single MPDU unless the VHT single MPDU contains a BAR frame, in which case, the response frame is a BAT frame.
-A TWT STA(#3351) shall transmit a BAT frame in response to a frame received from a TWT peer STA which has the value NORMAL_RESPONSE in the RXVECTOR parameter RESPONSE_INDICATION and that is an A-MPDU. (#3351) (#3351)
+A TWT requesting STA whose transmitted TWT responder Support subfield in the S1G Capabilities element contains the value 1 (#3351) shall transmit a STACK frame in response to a frame received from a TWT responding STA which has the value NORMAL_RESPONSE in the RXVECTOR parameter RESPONSE_INDICATION and that is not an A-MPDU and not (#3796) a VHT single MPDU.
+A TWT requesting STA whose transmitted TWT responder Support subfield in the S1G Capabilities element contains the value 1 (#3351) shall transmit a TACK frame in response to a frame received from a TWT responding STA which has the value NORMAL_RESPONSE in the RXVECTOR parameter RESPONSE_INDICATION and that is a VHT single MPDU unless the VHT single MPDU contains a BAR frame, in which case, the response frame is a BAT frame.
+A TWT requesting STA whose transmitted TWT responder Support subfield in the S1G Capabilities element contains the value 1 (#3351) shall transmit a BAT frame in response to a frame received from a TWT responding STA which has the value NORMAL_RESPONSE in the RXVECTOR parameter RESPONSE_INDICATION and that is an A-MPDU.

+A TWT requesting STA that transmits a frame containing a pentapartial timestamp field shall set the value of the field to all zeroes.
+A TWT requesting STA that transmits a frame containing a tetrapartial timestamp field shall set the value of the field to all zeroes.
+A TWT requesting STA that transmits a frame containing a Next TWT Info field shall set the value of the field to all zeroes.
+A TWT requesting STA that transmits a frame containing a Change Sequence field shall set the value of the field to all zeroes. (#3351)

+A TWT requesting STA whose transmitted TWT responder Support subfield in the S1G Capabilities element contains the value 0 that receives a frame that requires an immediate response shall transmit an appropriate response is determined in 9.3.2.15 (Response Indication procedure). (#3351)